 Four years after completing The Austin Stone’s comprehensive rebrand, we returned to extend that brand foundation into a modern digital experience.
 The 2019 brand system had proven durable for print and environmental applications, but the organization’s web presence had evolved separately—functional, but lacking the visual coherence and intentionality of the brand standards we’d established.

-As Design Team Manager and Lead Designer, I led the development of a complete UX/UI design language that would bring the digital experience into alignment with the broader brand while addressing the unique challenges of mobile-first, accessible design.
+As Lead Designer, I led the development of a complete UX/UI design language that would bring the digital experience into alignment with the broader brand while addressing the unique challenges of mobile-first, accessible design.

 Building on Established Foundation